Sboursen/Sboursen/Readme.md

 - 🔭 &nbsp;I’m working on something cool :wink:.

-- 💬 &nbsp;Ask me about anything related to Javascript,Ruby, React or Rails.
+- 💬 &nbsp;Ask me about anything related to Javascript, Ruby, React or Rails.

 - ✨ &nbsp;Learn more about my projects in  [personal website](https://sboursen.github.io/My-portfolio/).